practicajs/practica/README.md

 # What in here for you in one paragraph

-Node.js has great frameworks, they never meant to be production ready - Practica.js bridges this gap.
-We generate application code that demonstrates a full flow, from API to DB, that is packed with good practices like hardened dockerfile, N-Tier folder structure, testing templates, sanitized API response and more.
+Node.js has great frameworks 💚, they never meant to be production ready - Practica.js bridges this gap.
+Based on your preferred framework, we generate a small code that demonstrates a full flow, from API to DB, that is packed with good practices.
+For example, we incude a hardened dockerfile, N-Tier folder structure, great testing templates, and more.
 This can save a great deal of time and painful mistakes.
-All our decisions are transparent, [thoughtful and neatly documented](/docs/decisions), we strive to keep things as simple and small as possible and base our work on the popular guide ['Node.js best practices'](https://github.com/goldbergyoni/nodebestpractices)
+All our decisions are being made, [thoughtfully and neatly documented](/docs/decisions), we strive to keep things as simple and standard as possible and base our work on the popular guide ['Node.js best practices'](https://github.com/goldbergyoni/nodebestpractices)

 <br/>